IMCA (Independent Mental Capacity Advocacy)

 The IMCA is instructed by the decision maker, who will be from the Local Authority or the NHS.
 Members of the public cannot make a referral to Dorset Advocacy for an IMCA.

 The Advocate will spend time with the person, to get to know them and to learn about their situation, wishes and preferences.
 They will review care or medical records and speak to people who are involved in caring for the person.
 The IMCA will attend a “Best Interest Meeting” to ensure that the person’s views are considered and form part of the decision making process.
-The IMCA is required by law to write a report for the decision maker.
+The IMCA must write a report for the decision maker.
 The decision maker must take the IMCA’s report into consideration when making their decision; if they do not, the IMCA has the legal right to challenge the decision.

 DoLS (The Deprivation of Liberty Safeguards)